urql-graphql/urql/docs/api/multipart-fetch-exchange.md

 # Multipart Fetch Exchange

+> **Deprecation**: The `multipartFetchExchange` has been deprecated, and
+> `@urql/core` now supports GraphQL Multipart Requests natively.
+This won't
+> break the behaviour of your existing apps, however, it's recommended to remove
+> the `multipartFetchExchange` from your apps.

 The `@urql/exchange-multipart-fetch` package contains an addon `multipartFetchExchange` for `urql` that enables file uploads via `multipart/form-data` POST requests.